dipche/katatennis/README.md

 # katatennis
-how to simulate a tennis game
+this application uses Rest Api to simulate a tennis game between two players